-Most listings are in the $10's per square foot per year.
-The Oak Grove submarket is experiencing a decline in rates.
-In the last 3 months, the median rate fell $10 per sqft per year.
-That's a 39% decrease in rent.
+On average, listings lease in the $20's per square foot per year.
+The Oak Grove region is experiencing a an increase in rates.
+In the last 3 months, the median rate increased $9 per sqft per year.
+That's a 56% rise in rent.

-Compared to the rest of the Washington D.C. market, the Oak Grove submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Washington D.C. market, the Oak Grove submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 3 listings have come on the market, which means listings might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 10 listings have been listed, which means spaces are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 10% of the available leases in the Oak Grove are subleases, so you will probably need to sign a longer term lease with the landlord directly.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.